johnbohunt/Filter.Regeneration/John/README.md

 Next you will want to plug in the heater tapes for the filter material
 You will not want to leave the system closed for long (> 30 mins) with the heater tapes on and the system isolated like this...so we will be moving fast through the next steps!
 You will want to monitor the pressure gauge near the filters throughout the process
-Now you will want to prepare the Residual Gas Analyzer system The RGA is very delicate.
-Only turn this on if the pressure reads < 10-4 torr on the ion gauge Turn on the RGA using the switch on the back
+Now you will want to prepare the Residual Gas Analyzer (RGA) system
+The RGA is very delicate.
+Only turn this on if the pressure reads < 10-4 torr on the ion gauge
+Turn on the RGA using the switch on the back
 _!Photo of the RGA power switch_
 Open the application by clicking on the highlighted icon “RGA”